 Going back to work was a miserable experience for us both.
 The good thing that came from it was that we both realized how hard it was to be in each other’s shoes.
 Playing the part of the provider vs. the caretaker really opened both of our eyes.
 I loved being home with our children and he needed to feel needed as a provider.
 So we put our heads together and came up with a plan for us BOTH to go back to school while he worked part time and we would live off student loans for a short time.
 After working for the phone company for one full year I quit and went back to school full time.

 After my youngest son was born I searched the internet diligently for work at home jobs.
-The only problem was most everything I found was either a scam, a direct sales business, and/or required an investment.
+The only problem was most everything I found was either a scam, a direct sales business (which I tried several of already and it just wasn’t for me), or it required investment.
 There were very, VERY few legitimate jobs to be found.
 It seemed as though they were targeted women who were desperate to supplement their family income too!
 That infuriated me to no end.
 Then I discovered something else along the way.
 I found many mom owned start-up businesses and inventions that had fantastic ideas and solutions for the everyday problem.
 What saddened me is that many of them closed up shop and no longer were in business.
 They had great products and services but it wasn’t enough to keep them going financially.
 What happened?
 Why didn’t they succeed?
 I was determined that I was going to do something about it and that was the beginning of Whynotmom.com!

 A long journey ahead